Communities of Practice

 The EEU will organise a world café session for its CoP members and leads.
 The invitation to this event will also be extended to its stakeholders and will be held towards the end of the year.
 The intention behind this initiative is three-fold: to increase social network and pave ways for more collaboration, to highlight CoP contributions to UWA and, to assist in growing and maintaining CoP memberships.

-- Relevant articles and LinkedIn Learning pathways will be disseminated
+- Relevant articles and LinkedIn Learning pathways

 - Networking sessions to expand the social capital of CoP leads and members